telefonicaid/fiware-keystone-spassword/docs/iotp_ldap.md

    $ openstack-config --set /etc/keystone/keystone.conf \
                    identity domain_config_dir /etc/keystone/domains
 ```
   Copy your keystone.DOMAIN_NAME.conf into /etc/keystone/domains.
 Use [keystone.smartcity.conf](./keystone.smartcity.conf) as a template.
+Remember change <YOUR_LDAP_IP> with a proper IP on that file.

   You will need such a keystone.smartcity.conf files as services (keystone domains) will use LDAP authentication.